CareerExplorer’s step-by-step guide on how to become a welder.

-Associate’s Degree programs provide students with in-depth knowledge and a well-rounded skill set that prepare them for full-time work with a company of any size.
+Associate degree programs provide students with in-depth knowledge and a well-rounded skill set that prepare them for full-time work with a company of any size.
 They broadly cover multiple technologies and topics such as blueprint reading, drafting, metallurgy, and site safety.
-Many Associate’s programs include an internship.
+Many associate programs include an internship.

 Bachelor’s Degree Program

-These programs expand on the subject material cover in Associate programs.
+These programs expand on the subject material cover in associate programs.
 They are designed to train and test students at the highest level and equip them with the skills to assume roles at the highest professional level.
-Welding engineers, inspectors, and educators typically possess a Bachelor’s.
-On average, welders with a Bachelor’s earn more than their counterparts with either certificates or an Associate’s Degree.
+Welding engineers, inspectors, and educators typically possess a bachelor’s.
+On average, welders with a bachelor’s earn more than their counterparts with either certificates or an associate degree.